napari/napari/README.md

 [![Development Status](https://img.shields.io/pypi/status/napari.svg)](https://github.com/napari/napari)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)

 **napari** is a fast, interactive, multi-dimensional image viewer for Python.
 It's designed for browsing, annotating, and analyzing large multi-dimensional images.
-It's built on top of `PySide2` (for the GUI), `vispy` (for performant GPU-based rendering), and the scientific Python stack (`numpy`, `scipy`).
+It's built on top of `Qt` (for the GUI), `vispy` (for performant GPU-based rendering), and the scientific Python stack (`numpy`, `scipy`).

 We're developing **napari** in the open!
 But the project is in a **pre-alpha** stage.
 You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code.
 Expect **breaking changes** from patch to patch.